bundlewatch/bundlewatch.io/docs/apis/nodejs.md

 // Status strings can also be accessed from the api
-// import { STATUSES } from '@bundlesize/bundlesize'
+// import { STATUSES } from 'bundlewatch'
 console.log(result.status === STATUES.FAIL)

 ```

-An example usage of Node API can be seen in the bundlesizeCLI: https://github.com/bundlesize/bundlesize/blob/master/src/bin/index.js#L43
+An example usage of Node API can be seen in the bundlewatchCLI: https://github.com/bundlewatch/bundlewatch/blob/master/src/bin/index.js#L43